Auter/TankAssist/README.md

 **Installation:**

 1. Extract the zip file.
-2. Ensure the resulting folder is named `Bagshui` and rename if needed.
+2. Ensure the resulting folder is named `TankAssist` and rename if needed.
 3. Move that folder to `[Path]\Interface\Addons`.

 **🤝 Credits**